Blockstream/gdk/docs/source/gdk-hw.rst

        "signature": "304402207c673ef4255873cf095016c98c4982cea9a5133060b66a380f1bf3880e54f6c8022056fd731cbd44cd96366212439717a888470ed481628cba81195c557d5c4fc39c"
      }

 :signature: The ECDSA signature corresponding to the given message.
+It
-    It must use DER encoding, without the sighash byte.
+    must be returned as hex-encoded DER format, without a sighash byte, and must be in low-S form.
+Additionally, if the :ref:`hw-device` for the signer indicates low-R support, and Anti-Exfil is not being used, the signature must also be low-R.

 .. _hw-action-get-blinding-public-keys: